Post

 ๐Ÿ“Œ Try It Yourself: Normal Distribution

-Q1: What is the normal distribution also known as?
+Q1: What is the normal distribution also called?

 ๐Ÿ’ก Show Answer